lakiw/pwnedpasswords_padding/README.md

 #### Mitigating Impact Factors
 - The Pwned Passwords API calls do not include the username of the user submitting the request, or the account the lookup is associated with.
 This info would need to be learned by an attacker via another method.
 - Just because a user submits a password as part of a query does not mean they are currently using that password for any active account.
-- While 20 bits of a password hash would reduce the keyspace significantly, an attacker would still likely have to deal with a high number of collisions. when attempting to guess the plaintext password the user selected.
+- While 20 bits of a password hash would reduce the keyspace significantly, an attacker would still likely have to deal with a high number of collisions when attempting to guess the plaintext password the user selected.
 To put things in context, against fast password hashes, attackers usually generate billions of guesses a second, which would correlate to around 1 thousand hits/false positive matches a second.

 #### Current Threat Assesment
 - Regardless of the exploitability of the information, giving an attacker 20 bits of your password hash is not a situation that I would be comfortable with.